replaceitem/scarpet-webserver/README.md

 **Requires [Carpet mod](https://modrinth.com/mod/carpet)**

 *Warning: Only use this mod with scripts you trust or made yourself.
-Use at your own risk.*
+Use this at your own risk.*

+This project uses and includes [Jetty 12](https://eclipse.dev/jetty/) in builds for the webserver ([License](https://github.com/jetty/jetty.project/blob/jetty-12.0.x/LICENSE))

 ## Usage

-This mod uses [Spark](https://sparkjava.com/) for running the webserver, and adapts most its syntax from it.
-For more details on the function, take a look at the [Spark docs](https://sparkjava.com/documentation).

 To use a webserver in scarpet, it has to be defined in the `scarpet-webserver.json` config file first.
 When the mod first loads, it creates a sample config, where you can define multiple webservers.
 Each one has a unique `id` and a `port`.